 This gallery features my favorite bluebonnet images from across the state of Texas.
-These photographs are also available as prints or digital files.
+These photographs are available as prints or digital files.
 More bluebonnets can be found in my Texas Wildflowers Gallery.

 Contrary to the seemingly straightforward approach to beautiful spring blooms, the recognition of the bluebonnet as a symbol of Texas proved more difficult.
 About 100 years ago, lawmakers engaged in much discussion over the choices for Texas' state flower.
-The men argued over the cactus - hardy and tough - or the business friendly cotton boll (yes, spelled boll).
+The men argued over the cactus -- hardy and tough -- or the business friendly cotton boll (yes, spelled boll).
 The women, however, pushed for Lupinus subcarnosus, a smaller version of the common bluebonnet also known as buffalo clover.
-The men acquiesced, being the gentlemen they were, and in 1901 Texas has found its state flower.
+The men acquiesced, being the gentlemen they were, and in 1901 Texas had found its state flower.
 Or so it thought.
 The folks in government didn't realize it at the time, but there was another species of this wildflower out there, Lupinus texensis, or Texas bluebonnet.
 This plant was a showier, taller and more robust version than the chosen version.
 So for the next 70 years, the debate ensued.
 Finally, in 1971, the legislature compromised and stated very diplomatically that both species of bluebonnet, as well as any future species discovered in Texas, would be recognized officially as the flower representing the state.

 Today, there are five known species of bluebonnets.
 Along with the two previously mentioned, Big Bend National Park has its own species, Lupinus Havardii.
 The last two include the annual lupine, Lupinus concinnus, and the perennial bluebonnet, Lupinus plattensis.